ionlyseespots/ambient-design/README.md

 Back to basics.
 Ambient is a lightweight and modular HTML5 UI development methodology.
 Ambient makes use of HTML5 elements & CSS3 properties to layout semantic markup.

 Ambient is ready to adopt whatever your design or style is.
+Feel free to use semantic HTML5 tags, whenever and wherever you like.
 HTML5 sections and outlines within Ambient define themselves, creating a visual structure for the document outline.
-This means you can build content into simple or complex layouts.

 > Please note that Ambient requires the use of [Flexible Box Layout Module] (http://caniuse.com/#feat=flexbox)